Together we can provide your clients with the resources and options to create their philanthropic legacy.

 SCHOLARSHIP FUNDS provide financial assistance for students seeking post-secondary education.
 Scholarships can benefit students from a certain city or high school, students from disadvantaged backgrounds, or students planning certain careers.
 Your client can also add to the Community Scholarship Funds for either Marion County or Hamilton County, which are permanent endowment funds that assist students who have financial need.

-A GIFT IN YOUR CLIENT’S WILL: The simplest way to leave a planned gift is to make a bequest that names the fund your client chooses at Central Indiana Community Foundation—or at The Indianapolis Foundation or Legacy Fund of Hamilton County—as the recipient of a charitable gift in their will or living trust.
+A GIFT IN YOUR CLIENT’S WILL: The simplest way to leave a planned gift is to make a bequest that names the fund your client chooses at Central Indiana Community Foundation—or at The Indianapolis Foundation or Hamilton County Community Foundation—as the recipient of a charitable gift in their will or living trust.
 They may contribute a specific dollar amount, a percentage of their estate, or the residual of their estate.
 CICF’s staff can provide your client with sample language for a bequest.